Skip to main content

 • JavaScript is enabled in the WebView.

-• The message bridge is properly registered before the HTML page loads.
+• The message bridge is registered before the HTML page loads.

-• Event handlers match the platform-specific bridge implementation.
+• Event handler names match the platform-specific bridge contract used in sendToNativeApp.

 Next steps